yogi/fabacademy2016/w1-principles.md

 > Plan and sketch a potential final project

 I had shortlisted a few ideas like a micro-drone and a rolling robot (like Sphero).

-However, [Francisco's][Francisco] (our instructor) advice was to make something personal, "something that wouldn't be made if you didn't make it".
+However, our instructor's ([Francisco][Francisco]) advice was to make something personal, "something that wouldn't be made if you didn't make it".
+This echoed Prof. Gershenfeld's

-This made sense because as Prof. Gershenfeld [says][MarketOf1Quote] "the killer app for personal fabrication is the ability to make products for a market of 1".
+[insight][MarketOf1Quote] that "the killer app for personal fabrication is the ability to make products for a market of 1".

-So, with that in mind I was thinking of creating...
+So, with that in mind I'd like to create...

 #### Hi!
 Time